tpapp/DynamicHMC.jl/docs/src/index.md

 However, following a modular approach, it does *not* provide

 1. Domain transformations from subsets of ``\mathbb{R}^k``.
-For that, see [ContinuousTransformations.jl](https://github.com/tpapp/ContinuousTransformations.jl).
+For that, see [TransformVariables.jl](https://github.com/tpapp/TransformVariables.jl).

 2. Automatic differentiation.
 Julia has a thriving [AD ecosystem](http://www.juliadiff.org/) which should allow you to implement this.
-[DiffWrappers.jl](https://github.com/tpapp/DiffWrappers.jl) should automate this in a single line.
+This package uses [LogDensityProblems.jl](https://github.com/tpapp/LogDensityProblems.jl) for defining (log) density functions, which already has some one-liner solutions for AD, and is easily extensible for other methods.

 3. Generic MCMC diagnostics not specific to NUTS.
 See [MCMCDiagnostics.jl](https://github.com/tpapp/MCMCDiagnostics.jl) for an implementation of ``\hat{R}`` and effective sample size calculations.

+## Examples

+Worked examples of using this package for Bayesian inference are available in the repository [DynamicHMCExamples.jl](https://github.com/tpapp/DynamicHMCExamples.jl).
+It is highly recommended that you skim through them first.

+## Support

+If you have questions, feature requests, or bug reports, please [open an issue](https://github.com/tpapp/DynamicHMC.jl/issues/new).
+I would like to emphasize that it is perfectly fine to open issues just to ask questions.